MartinoMensio/spacy-universal-sentence-encoder/README.md

 print(doc_1.similarity(doc_2[0:7]))
 ```

-You can use the model on a already available language pipeline (e.g. to keep your components or to have better parsing than the base spacy model used here):
+You can use the model on an already available language pipeline (e.g. to integrate with your custom components or to have better parsing than the base spaCy model used here):

 ```python
 import spacy